athkalia/Just-Another-Android-App/README.md

 ![Demo Screenshot][1]

 ### Newest additions:
+* Gradle plugin to check APK size and automatically fail the build if the APK size is more than a specific value (check the build.gradle and gradle.properties file for the configuration and https://github.com/vanniktech/gradle-android-apk-size-plugin for the actual gradle plugin).
 * Added Traceur into the project that allows for displaying more useful stacktraces with RxJava 2 (check TraceurTool class and the other related classes or https://github.com/T-Spoon/Traceur for the library).
 * Added chuck library for seeing network calls right on the phone.
 See https://github.com/jgilfelt/chuck for the library